 - When knitting a regular double jersey, you would rack the bed 0.5.

-- Racking is not necessary when knitting tubular or ribs, even though you're knitting on both the front and rear bed.
-The opposing needles will never be knitting at the same moment, so there is no risk for collision.
+- Racking is not necessary when knitting tubular, jacquard or ribs, even though you're knitting on both the front and rear bed.
+The opposing needles will never be knitting at the same moment, so there is no risk of collision.